ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 The SPP helps you to manage CPU cores only.
 Pricing for memory and storage is similar to {{site.data.keyword.powerSys_notm}} on cloud.
 In IBM {{site.data.keyword.powerSys_notm}} Private Cloud, SPP can have the entitled capacity and virtual capacity ratio upto 1:20.
 Hence, the operating system license charges are calculated differently.

-When you use SPP in private cloud, you pay for the following items:
+When you use SPP in a private cloud, you pay for the following items:

 * The maximum capacity of the SPP reserved cores that use the shared capped part number.
 * The entitled capacity of the shared capped or uncapped part numbers when virtual server instance cores are deployed into the SPP.
 This amount is variable and depends on the entitled capacity.
-* The operating system license based on the following types of virtual instances:
+* The operating system license is based on the following types of virtual instances:
     * shared capped processor partition: pricing is determined by the entitled capacity.
     * shared uncapped processor partitions: pricing is determined by the minimum value between the total number of virtual processors (VPs) and the maximum capacity of the SPP.
-To get the total number of VPs, count the number of VPs associated with the partitions in a SPP for each type of operating system such as AIX or IBM i.
+To get the total number of VPs, count the number of VPs associated with the partitions in an SPP for each type of operating system such as AIX or IBM i.

 Table 12 shows the details of SPP in IBM {{site.data.keyword.powerSys_notm}} Private Cloud.